chr-1x/4vim/README.md

 Very much a work-in-progress!
 Any and all contributions are welcome, including issues, feedback, and pull requests.

+Use it by adding `#include "4coder_vim.cpp"` at the top of your own 4coder custom file, and then defining the necessary callback functions and making the necessary hook calls.
+See `4coder_chronal.cpp` for an example of how it should be used.

 ## Known bugs
   - Movement by word is incorrect
   - 4coder-native menus (e.g. filesystem browser) use default 4coder-style bindings